Let’s Restore Tube Etiquette

 Public transport manners for the modern gentleman

-Apparently, the first lifeboats left the Titanic half-empty until it became apparent that the majestic ocean liner would indeed sink and everyone scrambled to get on one.
-Your 7:53 to Paddington is not the last lifeboat to leave the doomed Titanic.
-Let other passengers off the train first and don’t shove people out of the way to get on.
-Also, avoid using your body as a wedge to keep doors from shutting.
-Not only is it dangerous but it may result in random strangers pulling your limbs to release you.
-Ridiculous.
+Your 7:53 to Paddington isn’t the last lifeboat leaving the doomed Titanic.
+Let other passengers off the train first and avoid using your body as a wedge to keep doors from shutting.
+It’s dangerous and it may result in random strangers pulling your limbs to release you.

 3. Offer your seat

 Always offer your seat to elderly, disabled and pregnant passengers, as well as those with an “Offer me a seat” badge.
-In their absence, and at your discretion, you may choose to offer your seat to any other passenger who is struggling.
-If you are standing and a seat becomes available, check out for passengers in need and, if no one is in sight, offer it to any ladies that are standing next to you.
-If they decline, feel free to take it.
+In their absence and at your discretion, you may choose to offer your seat to any other passenger who’s struggling.

 4. Don’t stand in front of the door

-It’s fascinating how people huddle together in front of the doors when there is clearly room down the aisle.
+It’s fascinating how people huddle together in front of the doors when there’s clearly room down the aisle.
 It could be part of a conspiracy to not let anyone else on the train.
 Or maybe they’re bracing against the cold.
-We’ll never know because we never managed to get on the train because said people were blocking the doors.

 5. The dilemma of personal space

-Avoid stretching, resting your bags on seats when there are standing passengers, spreading your newspaper and generally using more space than you need.
-Regarding luggage, there is no easy way out: always take off your backpack and, if you are carrying a large suitcase, stay in the wider area of the bus or carriage and only sit if there is space nearby.
-At busy times, you may be the unfortunate recipient of death stares and the only way out is to apologise.
-A lot.
-To everyone.
+Avoid resting your bags on seats when there are standing passengers, spreading your newspaper and generally using more space than you need.
+If you’re carrying luggage, stay in the wider area of the bus or carriage and only sit if there’s space nearby.

 6. Mind the gap and your kids

-Every gentleman knows that his kids are primarily his responsibility.
-Teach them to be considerate towards other passengers and mindful of safety, so no running up and down or using the handrails for gymnastics.
-On the thorny subject of sitting, most etiquette experts agree that adults are to give up their seat only when the child is very young and struggling to stand.
-Able-bodied children who can hold on to the handrails should always politely decline, when offered a seat.
+Teach children to be considerate towards other passengers and mindful of safety, so no running up and down or using the handrails for gymnastics.
+On the thorny subject of sitting, most etiquette experts agree that adults should only give up their seat when the child is very young and struggling to stand.

 7. Sssshhhh, quiet please